oczkowski/MultiPathStoryMaker/README.md

 # Multi Path Story Maker

-A small test application allowing the user to create multi path stories utilising mongoDB for storage and Express for application management.
+A small test application allowing the user to create multi path stories utilising MongoDB for storage and Express for application management.
 This app doesn't use any front-end JavaScript and handles all the action inside of the NodeJS server.

 ### Requirements